Tonya Kennedy (president) tonya-kennedy.com

-Hey I’m Tonya, a junior interior design student from Rochester, NY.
+Hey I’m Tonya, a senior interior design student from Rochester, NY.
 I hope to get a degree in sustainability and environmentalism at some point in my career in order to become a more specialized and earth-friendly designer.
-Envirolutions brings an extra bit of happiness to my life every week and contributes to my work as a design student!
+Envirolutions brings an extra bit of happiness to my life every week and contributes to my work as a design student!”

 Hi!
 I’m Kate.
-I’m a junior in Interior Design at Pratt.
+I’m a senior in Interior Design at Pratt.
 I’m part of the Envirolutions team because we need to give this world some love.
 Treat her right and we won’t fight!

 I am currently a Senior in the Industrial Design program at Pratt.
 I have acted as the club Secretary, and have been part of Envirolutions since my arrival to Pratt Freshman year.
 This year I hope to head the Recycling campaign and help set up more recycling recepticles around campus so that our post-sorting trash service, 5-star, is more effective in their efforts.